Preparing Your Dog for the Trip

 Prior to my dog’s first flight, I tried to prepare him for as many things about it as I could.
 I have noticed that when I’m in a new situation I’m less comfortable than when I’ve been in that situation before and am used to it.
 I figured that it’s probably the same for my dog, so I aimed at simulating the flight-situation.

 To prepare Pompe for the flight I decided to make sure he was as comfortable as could be in the travel-box, also when it was lifted around and when it was noisy.
-So, right after I had bought the box (they come with detachable wheels), I put him in the box and started pulling it behind me by his leash that I had attached to the handle.
+So, right after I had bought the box (they come with detachable wheels), I put him in the box and started pulling it behind me by his leach that I had attached to the handle.

 My little dog Pompe was annoyed with me for putting him into the box.
 He looked at me with an irritated expression in his eyes.
-He doesn’t like to be confined into small spaces such as the cage he has to sit in by law when traveling by car in Sweden.
+He doesn’t like to be confined into small spaces such as the cage he has to sit in by law when travelling by car in Sweden.

 At the first pull of the box, Pompe looked a little bit scared, wondering what was going on.
 But it wasn’t too bad, so I continued.
 He soon got used to the moving box.
-At a few points he started whining, signaling to me that he wanted to get out of the box.
+At a few points he started whining, signalling to me that he wanted to get out of the box.
 I came to comfort him, but then carried on pulling the box down the street with him inside it.

 It just took a few minutes, maybe twenty minutes, for him to feel fine with the moving box-situation.
 So then we were ready for the next step, the bus!
 I lifted the box with him inside it onto a bus and sat next to it during the 15-minute ride.
 Also this went fine, so we proceeded to the next step of my box-training exercise, the super-busy Grand Central station in Stockholm.